Essay29 March 2026 · Product · By

 Next Glass (acquired by Untappd) and similar rating-driven systems optimise for catalogue-style historical preference.
 PINtPOINT optimises for the real-time decision at a specific venue.
 The two are complementary — Untappd is the diary, PINtPOINT is the decision engine.

 If you're a data scientist, go read the linked work — it's good.
-If you're a beer drinker, try PINtPOINT and let PINtDEXTER pick your next pint based on the tap list in front of you, not a global leaderboard.
+If you're a beer drinker, try PINtPOINT and let PINtDEXTER pick your next pint based on recent tap activity at the bar in front of you, not a global leaderboard.

 Download PINtPOINT